Multifidelity linear regression for scientific machine learning from scarce data: Multifidelity linear regression

 \subsection{Choices of multifidelity linear regression hyperparameters}

-Both of the multifidelity estimators we have defined depend on several hyperparameters: the numbers of high- and low-fidelity samples $m_k$, as well as the control variate coefficients $\alpha_k\in\R$ or $A_k\in\R^{d\times d}$ for $k = 1,\ldots,K$.
-This section presents several strategies for setting these hyperparameters and summarizes our recommendations: \Cref{subsec: CV coefficients} discusses choices of control variate coefficients and \Cref{subsec: allocation} discusses the sample allocations.
-Detailed analytical justifications for our recommendations are deferred to~\Cref{subsec: analysis of MFCE}.
+We note that our multifidelity regression approach depends on several hyperparameters: the numbers of high- and low-fidelity samples $m_k$, as well as the control variate coefficients $A_k\in\R^{d\times d}$ for $k = 1,\ldots,K$.
+This section presents several strategies for setting these hyperparameters and summarizes our recommendations: \Cref{subsec: CV coefficients} discusses choices of control variate coefficients and \Cref{subsec: allocation} discusses the sample allocations for the MFMC-type estimator introduced in~\Cref{subsec: MF estimators}.
+Detailed analytical justifications for our recommendations are deferred to~\Cref{subsec: analysis of MFCE}. \Cref{sssec: allocation coefficient other CVs} briefly discusses choices of hyperparameters in alternative multifidelity control variate estimation strategies.